curationexperts/laevigata/README.md

 Note: Do *not* run `bin/setup` except the very first time you setup the application, or if you need to wipe out everything in your development instance.
 It will wipe your database but leave your AdminSets in place, making a huge mess that you can't easily recover from.

-## Local Browse Everything (Box integration)
+## Browse Everything (Box integration)

-If you want to be able to test against remote uploads, e.g., with Box, set up Browse everything
-locally:
+These instructions work for setting up a key either for a server or for local testing.

 1. Go to `https://app.box.com/developers/console/newapp` and log in as yourself (this will be your personal developer account credentials)
 1. Select 'custom application' and hit 'next'
 1. Select 'Standard OAuth 2.0 (User Authentication)' and hit 'next'
-1. Give your app a unique name (e.g., "laevigata-bess") and it will give you a url like:
+1. Give your app a unique name (e.g., "laevigata-yourname" or "etd-staging-upgrade") and it will give you a url like:
 ```
 curl https://api.box.com/2.0/folders/0 -H \
 "Authorization: Bearer lCuEl1KbmQzIQut6HVFR3IlZ4TkAaCMK"